Hypnootize/TF2-HUDs-Archive/README.md

 # **USEFUL TF2 LINKS**

-If you are interested in learning on how to create huds or you have questions about them checkout the [HUDS.TF DISCORD](http://discord.huds.tf)
+If you are interested in learning on how to create huds or you have questions about them check out the [HUDS.TF DISCORD](http://discord.huds.tf)

 #### HUD Installation Guides
 * [omnibombulator's HUD Installation for Windows](https://github.com/Hypnootize/TF2-Hud-Installation-Guides/blob/master/Hud%20Installation%20For%20Windows.md)